media-cloud-ai/startup/README.md

 ### EFK stack for monitoring

 In order to perform an applicative monitoring (viz. save and access the logs of the docker containers), an EFK (Elasticsearch-Fluentd-Kibana) stack is used.
-More informations on it [here](ek/README.md).
+A complete description on it is placed in [monitoring](monitoring/README.md) folder.

 ### Enabling/Disabling of features